Introduction to Reliability Excellence® (Rx)

 “What gets measured gets improved.”
 Management reporting is the process whereby management receives feedback on performance of a given process and makes corrections as needed.
 Management reports are used for two main purposes: to provide factual information on which to base plans, decisions, and actions to monitor and control operations as required, and to enable the manager to evaluate the effectiveness of those decisions.

 An effective reporting system sustains the Rx initiative by tracking performance against the critical metrics defined as objectives, goals and targets.
 It also supports continuous improvement by validating that desired changes in organizational or process performance are actually occurring.

 The five levels of Reliability Excellence must be addressed in turn for a site to fully achieve its potential in reliability, lower costs and increased profitability.
 Each builds upon the successes of the previous level.
 If one element in a level is not healthy, it jeopardizes the stability of the levels that follow.

-Life Cycle Engineering (LCE) has invested more than 30 years in developing processes and methodologies to enable organizations to effectively and efficiently establish world-class reliability and support Continuous Improvement, Six Sigma and Lean Manufacturing.
+Since 1976 Life Cycle Engineering (LCE) has been developing processes and methodologies to enable organizations to effectively and efficiently establish world-class reliability and support Continuous Improvement, Six Sigma and Lean Manufacturing.
 In our experience, the successful implementation of Continuous Improvement, Six Sigma and Lean Manufacturing requires a solid foundation of Rx best practices.
 Implementing Rx creates the stability required to sustain the benefits from these other initiatives.